TechBeamers

 10 Objective questions and answers on the list

-Here is a short definition of a list in Python to help you understand it quickly.
+Before getting started with the questions on Python lists, check out a short definition of a list in Python.
+It will help you remember about it quickly.

 Q-1.
 What will be the output of the following Python code?